luminovang/documentation/templates/views.md

 The `View` class serves as the central controller for presenting templates in Luminova.
 It is designed to compile, present, and cache application views efficiently.
 The class is highly adaptable, capable of handling various content types, and offers customizable rendering modes to fit different coding styles and business logic needs.

-In Luminova, the `View` class is automatically inherited by the `BaseApplication` class, ensuring seamless access to its methods throughout your application.
+In Luminova, the `View` class is automatically inherited by the `CoreApplication` class, ensuring seamless access to its methods throughout your application.

 ### Core Functionalities